ppeble/emissary-ingress.dev/content/en/docs/2.1/topics/running/services/rate-limit-service.md

 Tutorial](../../../../howtos/rate-limiting-tutorial) has a simple rate limiting example.
-For a more advanced example, read the [advanced rate limiting tutorial](/docs/edge-stack/2.1/howtos/advanced-rate-limiting/), which uses the rate limit service that is integrated with $AESproductName$.
+For a more advanced example, read the [advanced rate limiting tutorial](/docs/edge-stack/2.1/howtos/advanced-rate-limiting/), which uses the rate limit service that is integrated with Emissary.

 ## Further reading